dokelung/minickt/README.md

 [ miniCkt ] >> help shell
 ```

-### A quick start
+### Circuit Analyzing

 Here I will give you a quick start of doing circuit analyzing.

 #### Read a logic circuit

-Command "read" can read a logic circuit with specified parser.
+Command `read` can read a logic circuit with specified parser.

 ```
 [ miniCkt ] >> read mycircuit.v by primitive